 - Special Property

-Special property: The special property of a fabric can be hampered by using fusing.
+Special properties: The special properties of a fabric can be hampered by using fusing.
 For example, shower-proof property can be damaged by the temperature and pressure during fusing.

 - Polyethylene coated